how to monetize a blog in 2023

 So with the right promotional strategy, you can attract a lot of like-minded people to join your community.

 With a bit of imagination, you can create a membership site for almost any topic.
-Most importantly, you need to find a motivated audience that also have money to spend on pursuing their goal.
+Most importantly, you should aim to find a motivated audience with money to spend on pursuing their goal.

 For example, your membership site could provide ongoing training for people who want to improve a particular skill.
 This could be anything from cooking Mexican food to learning to sail a yacht.